-For other proposals, PTAC members requested more explicit details on formal care coordination and integration approaches, particularly with primary care providers and specialists managing different comorbidities not covered under the proposed payment model.
-For example, in Avera Health, which was recommended for implementation, PTAC noted the absence of guaranteed integration and coordination between the "on call" geriatrician providing telemedicine services and a patient's primary care physician.
-In addition, PTAC noted that the two serious illness models (AAHPM and C-TAC) needed explicit standards and requirements for care coordination with the patients' primary care providers.
+For other proposals, Committee members requested more explicit details on formal care coordination and integration approaches, particularly with primary care providers and specialists managing different comorbidities not covered under the proposed payment model.
+For example, in Avera Health, which were recommended for implementation, PTAC noted the absence of guaranteed integration and coordination between the "on call" geriatrician providing telemedicine services and a patient's primary care physician.
+In addition, PTAC noted that the two serious illness proposed models (AAHPM and C-TAC) needed explicit standards and requirements for care coordination with the patients' primary care providers.
 Further, in NYC DOHMH, PTAC noted that many of the eligible patients would have significant comorbidities and would likely benefit from care coordination before and after hepatitis C treatment, but the proposal only addressed care coordination during prescription drug treatment.
-Finally, in Hopkins/Stanford, PTAC advised further testing of the proposed model to assess how to best integrate the model with primary care, including formal communication and data sharing procedures.
+For the ACAAI and ACP-NCQA proposed models, which both focused on specialty care, PTAC indicated that the proposed models did not provide details about care coordination processes between specialists and the primary care team.
+Finally, in Hopkins/Stanford, PTAC recommended further testing of the proposed model to assess how to best integrate the model with primary care, including formal communication and data-sharing procedures.

 Explain how integration and care coordination will be incentivized and ensured.
-PTAC members noted a lack of measures, requirements, resources, and/or processes to ensure and incentivize care coordination in several proposals recommended for limited-scale testing.
-For example, PTAC observed that the ACS model did not include any minimum threshold for the level of integration required among the group of physicians providing a bundled service, and it did not encourage or require coordination with physicians who were not part of the proposed model.
-Similarly, the AAFP primary care proposal also did not include any requirements or measures of care coordination for individual patients.
+Committee members noted a lack of measures, requirements, resources, and/or processes to ensure and incentivize care coordination in several proposals recommended for attention or limited-scale testing.
+For example, PTAC observed that the ACS proposed model did not include any minimum threshold for the level of integration required among the group of physicians providing a bundled service, and it did not encourage or require coordination with physicians who were not part of the proposed model.
+Similarly, PTAC indicated that the AAFP primary care proposed model also did not include any requirements or measures of care coordination for individual patients.
+For ACAAI, PTAC noted that the proposed model did not describe how providers would work together, how payments would be shared, or how care coordination would change over the course of a patient's disease.

 Ensure that integration and care coordination focuses on the whole patient, not just the targeted disease.
 PTAC noted significant problems with care coordination approaches for three of the proposed models that were not recommended for implementation.
-For example, concern was expressed that the LUGPA model did not include integration and coordination with physicians responsible for patients' conditions beyond prostate cancer, despite a payment model that held urologists responsible for patients' total cost of care.
-Similar concerns were raised about the PMA proposal, which did not include integration and coordination during active treatment for hepatitis C, potentially limiting the effectiveness of the model, given significant mental health comorbidities among the target population.
+For example, Committee members expressed concern that the LUGPA proposed model did not include integration and coordination with physicians responsible for patients' conditions beyond prostate cancer, despite a proposed payment model that held urologists responsible for patients' total cost of care.
+PTAC raised similar concerns about the PMA proposal, which did not include integration and coordination with primary care providers in the proposed care model.
+Finally, PTAC noted that the NYC DOHMH proposed model focused only on care coordination during active treatment for hepatitis C, potentially limiting the effectiveness of the model, given significant mental health comorbidities among the target population.